 Or even better, maybe we can all work on being brave enough to offer the same care and sympathy to those we know are struggling with invisible wounds, and something altogether more complicated than influenza."

-By Donna Kay
+- By Donna Kay

-The thought-provoking Australian documentary shines a much-needed light on the mental health woes of young men and how an Aussie Rules footy team has intentionally moved their goal posts (<<had to #punintended) so that the mental health of their team players is included in their top priorities with a supportive, open environment where the blokes now feel comfortable about being vulnerable around each other instead of the former 'tough guy' act that previously was the generally-expected vibe of the club.
+The thought-provoking Australian documentary shines a much-needed light on the mental-health woes of young men and how a particular Aussie-Rules footy team has intentionally moved their goal posts (<<had to #punintended) so that the mental health of their team players is included in their top priorities with a supportive, open environment.
+Now, the blokes feel more comfortable about being vulnerable around each other instead of the former 'tough-guy' act that previously was the generally-expected (+ accepted!) vibe of the footy club.

 Such a positive shift means the lads no longer have to suffer in silence and even get hugs off of their coach.